rmclarklab/BSA/README.md

 After you sequence each sample and get the fastq files containing the sequence reads, you map each sample to the reference genome (recommend BWA; [Burrows-Wheeler Aligner](http://bio-bwa.sourceforge.net/)), and predict variants (recommend using GATK; [Genome Analysis Tool Kit](https://software.broadinstitute.org/gatk/)) to get a variant call format (VCF) file, which will be used as the input file for program.

 ## Usage
 You get your VCF file and you are ready to find your pesticide resistance locus.
-To run the basic command, use the following template:
+To run the basic command, use the following template (while changing the paths depending on where your files are located):
 ```
 python /Users/Say_My_Name/My_BSA/RUN_BSA1.01.py \
 -v /Users/Say_My_Name/Variant_Calls/my_stuff.vcf \